JieyingChenChen/IntersectionAndUnionOfAllJust/README.md

 Reference
 - Jieying Chen, Yue Ma, Rafael Peñaloza and Hui Yang: Union and Intersection of all Justifications.
 In Proceedings of the 19th European Semantic Web Conference (ESWC2022).
 To appear.
 - Jieying Chen, Yue Ma, Rafael Peñaloza, Hui Yang: Union and Intersection of all Justifications (Extended Abstract).
 In Proceedings of the 34th International Workshop on Description Logics (DL 2021), CEUR Workshop Proceedings.
 CEUR-WS.org, September 2021.
-[PDF]